University of Plymouth spinout company Fieldwork Robotics has completed initial field trials of its robot raspberry harvesting system.

 Data from the trials will be used to refine and improve the prototype system before further field trials are held later this year.
 If they are successful, manufacturing of a commercial system is expected to begin in 2020.

-Fieldwork Robotics was incorporated to develop and commercialise the work of Dr Martin Stoelen, Lecturer in Robotics at the University’s School of Computing, Electronics and Mathematics.
+Fieldwork Robotics was incorporated to develop and commercialise the work of Dr Martin Stoelen, Lecturer in Robotics at the University’s School of Engineering, Computing and Mathematics.
 He said:

 “Starting the field testing at Hall Hunter Partnership is a major milestone for us, and will give us invaluable feedback to keep developing the system towards commercialisation, as part of our Innovate UK funding.
 I am very proud of the achievements of the team, at Fieldwork Robotics Ltd and across my different research projects on robotic harvesting here at the University of Plymouth."